 BROTHER is my Master's thesis project, an academic, UX and Marketing Research investigation into the necessity and feasibility of a multi-cultural marketing space targeting black LGBT Men and Allies.

 What are we creating?
 What problem am I solving?
 Who am I solving it with?
 What tech are we using?
 The requirements gathering phase is the ideal opportunity to identify stakeholders and team leaders and their scope of work.
 Business goals should be determined and aligned with hypotheses proposed product features and analyzed against generative user research if possible.

 Gathering user feedback and learning and adapting from it builds empathy for users and adapts design thinking respective to the project.
 This is also an ideal time to investigate technology parameters.
 Personas, User flows and other documentation can be distilled from user feedback.
 This helps me navigate client, stakeholder and user expectations and minimize unnecessary complexity in the workflow when designing.

 Prototyping is a swift and easy way to inspire collaboration, promote buy in and cull bad ideas from the design.
 A working prototype allows me to step back and let users try to break what has been built.
 Higher fidelity prototypes not only validate hypotheses and features but also the UI, Visual Design and the Design Language System.

-Launch can be a fulfilling and frightening as inevitably nails will fall out.
-Standing by failure as well as success is a straight path to shoring up loose ends and identitying immediate changes and version refinements.
+Production is a great opportunity to peer into the back end work of technology partners and to advocate for design while it is most precious: after handoff.
+Launch can be fulfilling and frightening as inevitably nails will fall out.
+Standing by failure as well as success is a straight path to shoring up loose ends and identifying immediate changes and version refinements.